Laser, Needle and Ear Acupuncture

 Acupuncture CoLLEGE (AMAC)

-Acupuncture is most effective when used as early as possible in the course of the medical problem after the appropriate medical assessment.
+Acupuncture is a complementary treatment and is most effective when used in conjunction with the appropriate medical treatments.

 Is it painful?